|About The Division||Accomplishments||In The Future|

 - Yearly exercises have occurred including exercises in which this health department works with multiple other health departments on both sides of the river to practice responding regionally.

-- Health department staff is receiving education via any number of methodologies such as satellite, internet, and traditional classroom.
+- Health department staff is receiving education via satellite, internet and traditional classroom.

 4. Epidemiology (study of the occurrence and distribution of disease):